 Have you always wanted a water feature in your garden, but you don’t want all the fuss and care of a pond?
 If so, consider a bubbler, like the basalt columns pictured here.
 Water circulates continuously through the columns but does not form a pool at the bottom.

-Always a favorite, they will add drama, depth and the sweet sound of running water in your garden without any fuss and without taking up too much room.
+Always a favorite, they will add drama, depth, and the sweet sound of running water in your garden without any fuss and without taking up too much room.

 The Dwarf Japanese Maple Collection

 Nothing adds class to the garden like a Dwarf Japanese Maple.
 Japanese Maples can have green or red, purple or even pink leaves, and they come in a wide variety of styles and sizes.
-To get the most of this lovely tree, you need to pick just the right specimen for each setting.
+To get the most out of this lovely tree, you need to pick just the right specimen for each setting.